12 Steps to Your Best PCS Move Yet

 10) Complete logistical chores.

 After you arrive at your new duty station, it’s time to take care of the details.
-Not only should you call to set up utilities and enroll your children at their new school, but you should also Do These 5 Things After Arriving at Your New Duty Station.
+It's time to set up utilities and enroll your children at their new school, and then Do These 5 Things After Arriving at Your New Duty Station.

 - Update DEERS